 For teens, the process of rehabilitation extends well beyond detoxing or simply just getting clean.
 Getting your child into teen drug and alcohol rehabilitation treatment focus not only on solving the immediate problem, but also on equipping him or her with the skills and tools necessary to get acclimated to a sober lifestyle and stay strong in the face of temptation.

 Rehabilitation is not a quick fix; it is part of a long-haul reconditioning plan designed to prevent future relapses.
 Therefore, support groups serve as a comforting way to share the journey with individuals going through similar circumstances.
-Together, they can uplift one another in times of struggle or doubt, offer advice and learn from one another’s personal experiences.
-Your teen will also hear from guest speakers and gain valuable life lessons that will help to reshape his or her life.
+They can uplift one another in times of struggle or doubt, offer advice and learn from one another’s personal experiences.
+Your teen will also hear from guest speakers and gain valuable life lessons that will help to reshape their life.

 When looking for a proper teen support group, keep the following three life skills in mind.
 Your teen will need them to ensure the future ahead is promising.

 Teens eventually become adults.
 The transition leads to greater responsibility and independence—two components that build greater self-confidence and strength.
 During my time working at an adolescent rehabilitation center, it amazed me how many teenagers walked through our doors who stared at me with a confused blank expression when I told them it was time to do laundry for the week.
 Most of the kids had never done their own laundry!

 Basic laundry instruction should be a regular part of their daily life skills support group.
 They should learn everything from the different settings on the machine, to separating colors, to how much detergent to use.
 Other daily living skills should include basic cooking for one’s self as well as cleaning—how to properly make one’s bed, how to organize one’s personal space and proper sanitation of area’s such as restrooms or kitchens.